* Euro needs to clear $1.3500 to extend recovery

 SINGAPORE, Jan 30 The euro held steady near a 14-month high versus the dollar on Wednesday, with market players focusing on whether it can breach resistance at $1.3500 and set itself up for further gains.

-For now, the focus was on technical resistance at $1.3500, where there has also been talk of an option barrier.
+For now, the focus was on technical resistance at $1.3500.
+There has also been talk of an option barrier at that level.

 "I think there is a possibility of a euro overshoot on the upside," said Sim Moh Siong, FX strategist for Bank of Singapore, adding that a breach of $1.3500 could open the way for the euro to start heading towards $1.3900.

 "It is a fact that things are normalising in Europe.
 But it is also a fact that the structural problems and issues remain unresolved and could come back to haunt the euro," he said, adding that the near-term outlook for the single currency looked positive.